-- 1. In the Favorites pane, click + New Favorite. - 2.
-In the New Access Request dialog, specify the assets, accounts, and type of asset to be included in the access request. - a.
+- 1. Click fi Home. - 2.
+In the Favorites pane on the right, click + New Favorite. - 3.
+In the New Favorite dialog, specify the following. - a.
 On the Asset Selection tab, select the assets to be included in the access request. - b.
-On the Account & Access Type tab, select the accounts to be included in the access request and the type of access being requested for each selected account.
+On the Account & Access Type tab, highlight the accounts to be included in the access request and the type of access being requested for each selected account.
 The accounts include linked accounts, if any.
 For more information, see the Linked Accounts tab. - Account: The available account appears in the Account column.
 When an asset has multiple accounts available, click Select Account(s) to select an account from the displayed list. - Access Type: The type of access request appears in the Access Type column.
 When multiple access request types are available, this value appears as a hyperlink.
-Click this hyperlink to select the access type. - 3.
-Click the Add to Favorites button. - 4.
-In the Add to Favorites dialog, specify the following: - a.
+Click this hyperlink to select the access type. - 4.
+Click the Add to Favorites button. - 5.
+In the Add to Favorites dialog, perform the following: - a.
 Name: Enter a name for the request. - b.
 Description: Enter descriptive text about the request. - c.
-Color: Select the icon color to be used to display the request in your Favorites pane.
+Color: Select the icon color to be used to display the request in your Favorites pane. - d.
 Click Add.
 The dialogs closes and the new favorite are added to the Favorites pane on your Home page.